College ranked in top 16% and joint best in Hampshire in FE Week league tables.

 BCoT is proud to offer a free professional and confidential counselling service all week during term time.
 The college employs a team of skilled professionals who can help students to get back on track in times when they need support to deal with difficult times in their life.
 Our counsellors can help to deal with anxiety and depression, or cope with relationship problems, loneliness or trouble at home or whatever issue is getting in your way.
 Our counsellors are non-judgemental, respectful of all views and open to all our students.

-BCoT’s Safeguarding Policy and guidance applies to all of our students and in particular students aged 18 years or under as well as vulnerable adults.
+BCoT’s Safeguarding policy and procedure applies to all of our students and in particular students aged 18 years or under as well as vulnerable adults.

 The key objectives of the policy and guidance are to:• Promote a safe environment for all our students to learn and achieve• Actively promote the welfare of students• Identify any students who may be experiencing abuse or harm in college, at home or in relationships and take appropriate action to ensure their safety (Child and Adult Protection).